-The Asian Studies Program draws from courses in literature, history, politics, music, art history, anthropology, religion, and economics.
+The Asian Studies Program draws from courses in literature, history, politics, music, art history and visual culture, anthropology, religion, and economics.
 With program faculty, students select a regional and disciplinary focus to create a coherent program of study.
 Although the program focuses on China, Japan, and South and Southeast Asia, students can investigate other regions.
 Intellectual emphasis is placed on comparative perspectives, both within Asia and with other regions.

 Before Moderation, students should take four courses cross-listed with the Asian Studies Program.
 Students focusing on Chinese and Japanese studies are expected to have taken at least one year of Chinese or Japanese language and at least two courses cross-listed with Asian Studies.
 One of these courses should be in their field of future interest, which may be any of the disciplines taught in the Arts, Languages and Literature, or Social Studies Divisions.
 For graduation, Asian Studies students should complete a minimum of 40 credits in Asian Studies.
 Four credits (one course) must be an Asian Studies core course treating an aspect of Asia in comparative perspective.
 The Senior Project topic may be specific to a particular culture or may be comparative.